AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Google Search Console at 70% and third-party tools at 65% are reliable, well-established, and built for a search environment that has fundamentally shifted.
 For most practitioners, they form the backbone of how performance gets reported — and that's precisely the problem.

 Only 14% are tracking AI and LLM citation visibility using tools like Otterly.ai, Promptmonitor, or Peec AI.
-Set that against the 43% in Finding 06 who named AI optimisation as a core 2026 strategy.
+Set that against the 43% in Finding 06 who named AI optimization as a core 2026 strategy.
 The ambition to appear in AI-generated answers is there.
 The infrastructure to know whether it's actually happening, largely isn't.

 Only 11% monitor branded search volume or share of voice — and this matters more than it might appear.
 When someone sees your brand cited in an AI answer and searches for you by name a few days later, it won't appear in your referral data.
 But it might show up as a lift in branded searches.
 Most practitioners are missing the one signal that could at least partially illuminate what they're otherwise blind to.